Island Veterinary Scholars Program

 - Field trips, workshops, poster presentations and other extracurricular activities

-To learn more about the program and to apply, please check out the corresponding tabs on the right.
+To learn more about the program and to apply, please check out the corresponding tabs.

 Program Objectives